irusri/geniesys/docs/installation_updates.md

 [![Download](https://github.com/irusri/GenIECMS/blob/master/docs/download.png?raw=true "Download")](http://geniecms.org/latest/genie.zip)

-**Copy ALL files**
+**Copy GenIECMS**

 You will find the source of GenIECMS in your download folder.
-So we need to make sure to copy that as well.
-Copy GenIECMS folder and add them to your corresponding ~/Applications/MAMP/htdocs/ folder.
+So you just need to Copy GenIECMS folder into to your corresponding ~/Applications/MAMP/htdocs/ folder.

-That's basically all you need to do to install GenIECMS on your Mac's local server environment delivered by MAMP.
+That is basically what you need to do in order to install GenIECMS on your Mac's local server.
 You should now be able to access it at: http://localhost:8888/GenIECMS in your browser.